VoxCrafterLP/blog/docs/guides/luxfibre-pfsense.md

 networks list.
 <br>
 Then add a second proxy of type ```downstream```.
 Select the interface which is connected to your Set-Top box.
-Add the IP of your Set-Top box with the bitmask of ```32``` as your network or if you have multiple boxes the corresponding subnet.
+Add the IP address of your Set-Top box with the mask of ```32``` as your network or if you have multiple boxes the corresponding subnet.
 <br><br>
-Lastly, you have to enable the IGMP proxy in the general igmp options and start the service.
-By now you should be able to watch live tv.
+Lastly you have to enable the IGMP proxy in the general IGMP options and start the service.
+By now you should be able to watch live TV.

-??? tip
+???
+Tip

-    Install the Service_Watchdog package and add the IGMP proxy to the monitored services.
+    Install the *Service_Watchdog* package and add the IGMP proxy to the monitored services.

 ### Known issues